OutSystems/docs-odc/src/eap/configuration-management/external-databases/intro.md

 ---
-summary: This article explains how to integrate external databases with OutSystems Developer Cloud and how to manage connections and select entities for use in apps.
+summary: Learn about integrating external databases with OutSystems Developer Cloud, managing connections, and selecting entities to use in your apps.
 tags:
 locale: en-us
 guid: 67608c14-0b83-4e69-bf46-ba023ed730f4